ChristianIngwersen/BombermanRL/README.md

 # BombermanRL
 DTU course 2456 Deep learning project.
 We've chosen the Pommerman reinforcement learning project.
-The enviroment used is the [playground enviroment](https://github.com/MultiAgentLearning/playground) used for the NIPS 2018 Pommerman competion (<https://www.pommerman.com>).
+The environment used is the [playground enviroment](https://github.com/MultiAgentLearning/playground) used for the NIPS 2018 Pommerman competition (<https://www.pommerman.com>).

 ## Motivation
-Reinforcement learning is still a field in exploration.
+Reinforcement learning is still a field in rapid development.
 A currently on-going competition on NIPS is to explore Multi-agent Reinforcement learning.
 We want to participiate in this current on-going exploration and study different methodics and their performance for this given problem.

 Further motivation for why multi-agent learning is interesting can be seen in their explainer page;
 'Accomplishing tasks with infinitely meaningful variation is common in the real world and difficult to simulate.
 Competitive multi-agent learning enables this.'